hamoon-mousavi/hamoon-mousavi.github.io/_pages/about.md

 Fundamenta Informaticae (123:135--142) 2013<br>
 [arXiv:1112.3758](https://doi.org/10.48550/arXiv.1112.3758)

-+ **Preprints and Manuscripts**
+**Preprints and Manuscripts**
   + Lower bounds on the length of regular expressions, 2017, [arXiv:1712.00811](https://doi.org/10.48550/arXiv.1712.00811)
   + Automatic theorem proving in Walnut, 2016, [arXiv:1603.06017](https://doi.org/10.48550/arXiv.1603.06017)

-+ **Automated Theorem Proving.**
+**Automated Theorem Proving.**
 I developed the first version of [Walnut](https://doi.org/10.48550/arXiv.1603.06017) in 2013.
 It is an automated theorem prover for first-order statements in Presburger arithmetic with automata.
-Since then, it has been widely used in research, with Prof. [Jeffrey Shallit](https://cs.uwaterloo.ca/~shallit) maintaining a [list](https://cs.uwaterloo.ca/~shallit/walnut.html) of publications that have employed Walnut.
-I also had the great fortune of having Prof. Shallit as my Master's advisor 2011-2013.
+Since then, it has been used in the research community, with Prof. [Jeffrey Shallit](https://cs.uwaterloo.ca/~shallit) maintaining a [list](https://cs.uwaterloo.ca/~shallit/walnut.html) of publications that have cited Walnut.

-+ **Gradient Ascent (Hills and Trails Edition).**
+**Gradient Ascent (Hills and Trails Edition).**
   Not into quantum speedup?
 Cardio speedup is also a nice conversation starter: [Wuling Pass, Taiwan](/files/pics/wuling.jpeg), [Dolomites](/files/pics/dolomites.jpeg),
 [Vrsic-pass, Slovenia](/files/pics/vrsic-pass.jpeg),